Starlight-Technology/ROH-ReignOfHumanae/README.md

 # Contact
 If you have any questions, feel free to reach out to us at starlighttecnologia@hotmail.com.
-Foud any bug?
+Found any bug?
 Fell free to open a issue.

 ![ArchtectureDiagram](https://github.com/RodrigoMartinsMoraes-Z/ROH-ReignOfHumanae/assets/28880737/db5055d2-56c7-4e10-b819-f5c6a0770c5f)